-Still, women do get mesothelioma, and the causes can range from direct asbestos exposure to environmental and genetic factors to secondhand exposure to asbestos from men who worked around the mineral.
-While fewer women are diagnosed with this aggressive type of cancer, those who are have a slight advantage over men, with better responses to treatment and longer survival times.
+However, women do develop mesothelioma.
+The causes for women include direct asbestos exposure, environmental factors, genetics, and secondhand exposure from men who worked around the mineral.
+While fewer women are diagnosed with this aggressive cancer, those who are have a slight advantage over men.
+Statistically, women experience better responses to treatment and longer survival times.

 Incidence in Women

-When mesothelioma is studied around the world, the incidence is always lower in women.
-One study looked at diagnoses of mesothelioma in the U.S. between 2003 and 2008 and found that the incidence in men was 1.93 cases per 100,000, while for women it was only 0.41 per 100,000.
+The worldwide incidence of mesothelioma has always been lower for women than for men.
+One study looked at mesothelioma diagnoses in the United States between 2003 and 2008.
+Researchers discovered the incidence in men was 1.93 cases per 100,000.
+In contrast, the incidence for women was only 0.41 per 100,000.
 The United Kingdom and Australia have some of the highest incidences in the world for women at 0.7 per 100,000, although this is still lower than for men.

 Women and Asbestos Exposure

-A third way women could be exposed to asbestos was through the environment.
-This depends highly on location.
-For example, a study looked at a group of about 3,000 women living in or near a certain town in Australia between the 1940s and 1990s.
-The town was located close to an asbestos mine and mesothelioma was found to have caused eight percent of deaths in the group of women studied.
-This is much higher than is found in general populations.
+A third way women were affected by asbestos was through environmental exposure.
+One study examined a group of approximately 3,000 women living in or near a certain town in Australia between the 1940s and 1990s.
+This town was located near an asbestos mine.
+Data showed that 8 percent of mesothelioma deaths in the area were women.
+This is much higher than other populations.

-Another example of environmental exposure has occurred in a region of Turkey in which there is natural asbestos in the environment.
-One study found that women in this region were actually at a greater risk of being exposed to asbestos than men, the reverse of what is seen in most places in the world.
-The researchers concluded that this may be a result of the practice of whitewashing homes with asbestos-containing white soil, natural to the area.
-Women traditionally did this chore, and it may explain the increased exposure.
+Another example of environmental exposure occurred in a region of Turkey with natural asbestos in the environment.
+One study found women in this region were at a greater risk of exposure than men.
+This is the reverse of what is seen in most places.
+Researchers concluded this may be a result of whitewashing homes with asbestos-containing white soil which is natural to the area.
+Women traditionally did this chore, which could explain the increased exposure.

 Diagnosis and Treatment

-Diagnosis strategies are similar for men and women.
-As with men, women may not be diagnosed until decades after exposure to asbestos, but they are typically diagnosed at a younger age than men with mesothelioma.
-Diagnosis typically includes imaging of the chest cavity, ruling out more common conditions, biopsies of tissue and fluid, and histological examination of the cells.
-As with men, most women get a diagnosis of pleural mesothelioma, but a greater percentage of women with mesothelioma will be diagnosed with the peritoneal form, the cancer that originates in the abdominal lining.
+Diagnosis methods are similar for men and women.
+As with men, women may not be diagnosed until decades after exposure.
+However, women are typically diagnosed at a younger age than men.
+Diagnosis typically includes imaging of the chest cavity to rule of more common conditions.
+This is usually followed by biopsies and histological examination of tissue cells.
+As with men, most women receive a pleural mesothelioma diagnosis.
+However, a greater percentage of women with mesothelioma will be diagnosed with the peritoneal form, the cancer that originates in the abdominal lining.

-Treatment options are also similar for both men and women, although because women are diagnosed at a younger age on average, they may be eligible for more aggressive treatments.
+Treatment is also similar for both men and women.
+Because women are often diagnosed at a younger age, they may be eligible for more aggressive treatments.
 Treatment may include a combination of chemotherapy, radiation, and surgery.
 An aggressive surgery called an extrapleural pneumonectomy may be an option for some women.
-It involves removing one entire lung, the pleura, part of the diaphragm, and lymph nodes.
-Women may have a better chance of surviving this surgery and it is the best chance any patient with pleural mesothelioma has of going into remission.
+This radical procedure removes one entire lung, the pleura, part of the diaphragm, and lymph nodes.
+Women may have a better chance of surviving this surgery, and it is the best chance patients with pleural mesothelioma have for remission.

-The prognosis is never very positive for anyone diagnosed with mesothelioma.
-It is a particularly aggressive cancer that spreads quickly and is difficult to treat.
-However, studies have found that women have a slight survival advantage and generally receive a better prognosis than men.
-Some of the characteristic differences are that women are usually diagnosed at a younger age, which may allow for more aggressive treatment and they survive longer after surgical procedures.
-For these reasons women may be better candidates for radical surgical procedures to treat mesothelioma.
+The prognosis is never positive for anyone with mesothelioma.
+It is an aggressive cancer that spreads quickly and is difficult to treat.
+However, studies have found that women have a slight survival advantage and generally receive a better prognosis than their male counterparts.
+Because women are typically younger at the time of diagnosis, they are often candidates for more aggressive treatment strategies.

 Women and Legal Action

-For people who developed mesothelioma after years of workplace exposure, lawsuits and asbestos trust funds represent ways to get justice.
-Most people exposed on the job did not know they were at risk and believe their employers or the manufacturers of the materials they used were liable.
-Women have historically had less success taking legal action for mesothelioma because the connection to workplace asbestos is not as strong as it is for most men who were directly exposed on the job.
+For people who developed mesothelioma after years of workplace exposure, lawsuits and asbestos trust funds are avenues to compensation.
+Most who were victims of workplace exposure did not realize they were at risk.
+Many believe their employers or the companies who manufactured materials they used were liable.
+Women with mesothelioma have less success with legal action because the connection to workplace asbestos is harder to prove than for men directly exposed on the job.

-One example was a case that went to the Ohio Supreme Court.
-The plaintiff, who died before the final decision, was a woman named Mary Adams.
-Her husband worked as a pipefitter at Goodyear between 1973 and 1983.
-He brought home asbestos on his work clothes.
-Mary shook the dust from his clothes each day before washing them and in 2007, was diagnosed with mesothelioma.
-The Court ultimately ruled in favor of Goodyear because of a state statute that said claims liability for asbestos exposure could only apply to exposure that occurred on the company’s premises.
+One case went to the Ohio Supreme Court.
+The plaintiff was a woman named Mary Adams.
+Mary’s husband worked as a pipefitter at Goodyear between 1973 and 1983.
+He brought home asbestos on his work clothes, and Mary shook out the dust before washing them.
+In 2007, Mary was diagnosed with mesothelioma.
+The Court ultimately ruled in favor of Goodyear due to an Ohio statute that only allowed liability claims for exposure that occurred on the company’s premises.
 Because Mary was exposed in her home, she was denied justice and compensation.

-In spite of this setback, it is important that women who were exposed to asbestos determine if liability could be assigned to a company or organization.
-Mining companies, employers, factory owners, and other groups that used asbestos and exposed workers and their families to the mineral, should be held accountable.
-While men more often suffer from mesothelioma, women too have been diagnosed and have died because of this cancer.
+Despite difficulties like Mary’s, it is important that women exposed to asbestos determine if liability can be assigned to a company.
+Mining companies, employers, factory owners, and other groups that used asbestos, exposing workers and their families, should be held accountable.
+While men more more commonly suffer from mesothelioma, women are also diagnosed with this terrible disease.